claytongom/claytongom/README.md

 ## Hi there! 😃

-### My name is Clayton Gomes from Brazil (🇧🇷).
-I'm a Full Stack web development student at Trybe school and I already have a Front-End certificate.
+I'm Clayton Gomes, I live in Brazil (🇧🇷) and I'm a Full Stack developer.
+Currently, I dedicate myself to improving my Python skills through my studies at the Trybe school.
 Passionate about technology and creative things, I'm always looking to learn new things.
 I even had the opportunity to develop many projects and I invite you to check them out.

 In my free time i like to: